Strap-toothed whale

-The strap-toothed beaked whale (Mesoplodon layardii), also known as Layard's beaked whale, is one of the largest members of the mesoplodont genus, growing to 6.2 m in length and reaching up to 1300 kg.
+The strap-toothed beaked whale (Mesoplodon layardii), also known as Layard's beaked whale, is one of the largest members of the Mesoplodon genus, growing to 6.2 m in length and reaching up to 1300 kg.

 The common and scientific name was given in honor of Edgar Leopold Layard, the curator of the South African Museum, who prepared drawings of a skull and sent them to the British taxonomist John Edward Gray, who described the species in 1865.

 Description

 Adult strap-toothed beaked whales show a distinctive colouration that perhaps makes them one of the most readily distinguishable beaked whale species.
 Adults have a white beak, with a pale white 'cape' that extends to halfway between the dorsal fin and head.
 The dorsal fin is set far back down the body and is white-tipped.
 The flukes also have white tips.
 When observed closely, either at sea or when stranded, these whales show a pale neckband that separates the darker grey colouration found upon the head and melon from the rest of the body.
 While adult whales show striking colouration, juvenile animals are harder to distinguish from other beaked whale species, having a uniform grey colouration.
 Males can reach around 5.9 m, whereas females reach 6.2 m and likely weigh around 1000–1300 kg.
 Newborn calves may be up to 2.8 m in length.

 Beaked whales show remarkable sexual dimorphism in that only the males retain functional teeth.
 Male strap-toothed beaked whales begin to develop a large flat tusk from each lower jaw as juveniles, growing at a 45° angle back towards the head and over the rostrum (beak).
 Reaching up to 34 cm in length, the teeth may overlap at the tips, restricting the gape size of the animal.
 Two stranded adult male strap-toothed beaked whales were recorded as only being able to open their mouths 3.2 cm and 4 cm wide, compared to females and juveniles that had a gape size of 6.5 cm.
 It is thought male beaked whales use their teeth to compete for mating access to females, as evidenced by scars and scratches on the bodies of males.
 However it is unlikely the whale uses the whole tusk for such aggressive interactions, instead, it is probable that only a small denticle found upon the upper surface of the tooth is utilised.